t) Provisions, contingent liabilities and contingent assets

 b) Impairment test for investment in 'Navneet Futuretech Limited'

 Valuation of equity share investment into this subsidiary Company has been carried out by the management (also fair value report obtained from registered valuer).
-The Company based on the said valuation report and future business prospects has provided for an impairement loss of ' 4,875 Lakhs , which is primarily on account of demerger and fair value changes in investments made by the said wholly owned subsidiary.
+The Company based on the said valuation report and future business prospects has provided for an impairment loss of ' Nil.
+(Previous year ' 4,875 Lakhs)

-Further, in the previous year based on the Valuation of equity share investment into this subsidiary Company, the Company has reversed the provision of impairment loss made in earlier years of ' 526 Lakhs.
+Further, in the previous year based on the Valuation of equity share investment into this subsidiary Company, the Company has provided for an impairment loss of ' 4,875 Lakhs, which is primarily on account of demerger and fair value changes in investments made by the said wholly owned subsidiary.

-This impairment provision/write back is shown in the statement of profit and loss under 'Exceptional items'.
+This impairment provision / write back is shown in the statement of profit and loss under 'Exceptional items'.

 c) Key assumptions used for value in use calculations:

-In current year as well as in previous year with respect to Indiannica Learning Private Limited the valuation is done based on DCF model and with respect to Navneet Futuretech Limited valuation is done based on revenue multiple after considering the fair value of the investmnet made by the subsidiary.
+In current year as well as in previous year with respect to Indiannica Learning Private Limited the valuation is done based on DCF model and with respect to Navneet Futuretech Limited valuation is done based on revenue multiple after considering the fair value of the investment made by the subsidiary.

 i) Discount rate (wherever relevant)